mikeshuh/FeedDerpyKitty/README.md

 ## What This Is ✨

-An automated messaging system that sends you sweet messages every hour from 6 AM to 11 PM.
+An automated messaging system that sends you sweet messages every hour from 6 AM to 12 AM.
 It's a reminder system that I'm thinking about you, powered by cloud technology.

 ## How It Works 🤖